 Where does edema come from?
 When the soil is warm and moist, water absorbed by a plant’s roots may exceed the water lost through a plant’s leaves.
 Conditions preventing effective water loss include high relative humidity, low light intensity, cool air temperatures and poor ventilation.
 Periods of cloudy weather, or an increase in relative humidity resulting from cooling air temperatures, can make plants susceptible to edema.
 Edema has also been associated with the use of oil sprays that interfere with normal water loss.

 How do I save a plant with edema?
 Edema is typically not fatal, but will make plants less attractive.
 To limit problems with edema, water less frequently in cloudy periods or under low light intensity.
 Water in the morning so that the soil in which plants are potted will drain by nightfall when cooling temperatures can lead to increased relative humidity.

 How do I avoid problems with edema in the future?
 Use a growth medium that drains well.
 Reduce relative humidity near the leaf surface by increasing plant spacing and air circulation.
 Increase light and air temperatures to help increase normal water loss.
 Water less frequently during cool, humid weather.
 Empty standing water in saucers under pots 30 minutes after watering.

 For more information on edema: See UW-Extension Bulletin A3287 (available at http://learningstore.uwex.edu) or contact your county Extension agent.

-© 2003-2012 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2003-2012 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.